IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/speech-to-speech.md

 **Human evaluation**

+- Translation quality: bilingual annotators will be presented with the source audio and the target audio, and give scores between 1 and 5.
-In addition to **translation quality** (capturing meaning), the quality of the speech output will also be human-evaluated along three dimensions: **naturalness** (voice and pronunciation), **clarity of speech** (understandability), and **sound quality** (noise and other artifacts).
+- Output speech quality: in addition to **translation quality** (capturing meaning), the quality of the speech output will also be human-evaluated along three dimensions: **naturalness** (voice and pronunciation), **clarity of speech** (understandability), and **sound quality** (noise and other artifacts).
 These axes are more fine-grained than the traditional overall MOS score.
-Bilingual annotators will be presented with the source audio and the target audio, and give scores between 1 and 5.

-TODO: share details on guidelines.
+The detailed guidelines for speech quality are as follows:
+- Naturalness: recordings that sound human-like, with natural-sounding pauses, stress, and intonation, should be given a high score.
+Recordings that sound robotic, flat, or otherwise unnatural should be given a low score.
+- Clarity of speech: recordings with clear speech and no mumbling and unclear phrases should be given a high score.
+Recordings with a large amount of mumbling and unclear phrases should be given a low score.
+- Sound quality: recordings with clean audio and no noise and static in the background should be given a high score.
+Recordings with a large amount of noise and static in the background should be given a low score.

 ## Ranking